- views

 Introduction

 Foundation models are transforming machine learning, setting new benchmarks across industries by leveraging their ability to learn patterns from huge unlabelled datasets.
-Earlier this year (2024), AstroCLIP was introduced—a multimodal foundation model trained on millions of galaxies.
+Earlier this year (2024), AstroCLIP was introduced: a multimodal foundation model trained on millions of galaxies.
 AstroCLIP maps both galaxy images and spectra into a shared, richly expressive k-dimensional embedding space, enabling a wide range of applications from redshift estimation to morphology classification.

 Building on AstroCLIP’s capabilities, I set out to tackle a novel challenge: predicting galaxy k-corrections directly from galaxy images.
 K-corrections are critical for deriving intrinsic galaxy properties, but traditional methods are only able to provide gross estimates if spectroscopic data is not available.

-This project bridges the gap between astrophysics and modern machine learning by developing a method that extends AstroCLIP to predict k-corrections.
-To achieve this, I experimented with multiple approaches.
-For few-shot learning, I explored fine-tuning AstroCLIP's embeddings by attaching models like multi-layer perceptrons (MLPs) and more sophisticated networks.
-For a simpler one-shot approach, I used k-nearest neighbor (kNN) regression directly within AstroCLIP’s embedding space.
+This project bridges the gap between astrophysics and modern machine learning by developing a method that fine tunes AstroCLIP to predict k-corrections.
+To achieve this, I experimented with multiple approaches including zero-shot learning and few-show learning, harnessing the rich latent representations learned by the foundation model.

 Pasted image 20241115155237.png